teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 The following steps will configure the infinispan resource-adapater to communicate for reading and writing to a remote cache.

->Note:  this cli script was copied from the quickstart to the server when the pojo module was deployed
+>Note:  this cli script was copied from the quickstart to the server when the pojo module kit was deployed

 -	cd to the ${JBOSS_HOME}/bin directory
 -   excute the create-infinispan-hotrod-protobuf-ds.cli script by running the following: